General

 - arrive at the Board office still sealed inside the original envelope (you can include the envelope with your other application materials as long as unopened) or mailed or emailed (boa@state.mn.us) directly from the Registrar or their delegate.

-International transcripts must first be evaluated by either NASBA or Educational Credential Evaluators.
+International transcripts must first be evaluated by either NASBA or Educational Credential Evaluators (ECE).
 Links to those services are below.
 Let them know the evaluation is for the purpose of licensure with Minnesota so that they can send us a copy of their evaluation.
 We must receive that evaluation directly from the evaluating service.

 The Board does not pre-approve transcripts.
 Information regarding what credits you need can be found in MN Rules 1105.1500 and on the Applicants page of the Board website.
 You can also refer to the information provided on the “CPA Exam - Minnesota” page of the NASBA website.
 If you need assistance clarifying whether courses you took were meet the minimum "intermediate" level requirement or what subject areas were covered, contact your academic advisor or accounting department chair at your institution.